bitsofcotton/ddpmopt/README.md

 2025/02/22 not optimal but better looking q command output size with specifying step to predictor.
 2025/02/23 add readme.md notes.
 2025/03/01 add readme.md note around DFT.
+2025/03/03 add T command for test. revert subtraction to multiplication and sgn method to have gokibin bit preprocessed inputs.